gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

 ## Changes introduced in minor versions

-### 11.4
+### 11.4.0, 11.3.7, 11.2.6

 1. Version of bundled Redis has been upgraded to 3.2.12.
 This is a critical security update that fixes multiple vulnerabilities.
-After upgrading to 11.4, run `gitlab-ctl restart redis` to ensure the new version is loaded.
+After upgrading, run `gitlab-ctl restart redis` to ensure the new version is loaded.